lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-The important part of using DAGs isn't in making nice figures, it's to determine what variables to adjust for in the model.
-We can use the adjustment sets function, which determines possible variables to adjust for to reduce the risk of confounding bias.
-Since a DAG doesn't know which variables are the exposure and outcome, we need to include that by setting those respective arguments.
+The point of dagitty isn't to make figures, it's to determine which variables to adjust for.
+The adjustment sets function tells us which variables at a minimum to adjust for to reduce bias.
+We also need to tell this function which variables are the exposure and outcome.

-Since this particular example is very simple, the only variable we should control for is sex.
+This simple example only shows sex as a possible confounder.

 ---